Find the financial assistance you need

 Tuition and Fees

-The cost of an online degree is available at $495 per credit for all undergraduate, graduate and certificate courses for the 2017-2018 academic year.
-(Additional fees may apply).
+The cost of an online degree is available at $520 per credit for all undergraduate, graduate and certificate courses for the 2017-2018 academic year.
+(Additional fees may apply.)

 You can access up-to-date information about federal financial aid programs at the U.S. Department of Education's Web site, www.studentaid.ed.gov, or by calling 1.800.4.FEDAID.
 You'll see that much of what is available to non-traditional students is similar, if not identical, to the resources available to traditional students.